 Whether your child has to pay the higher or lower fee depends on whether they meet certain criteria that are set by the UK government.
 You can find out which fees apply to your child on the UK Council for International Student Affairs website.

-You can also read about recent changes to tuition fees for EU/EEA/Swiss students on our undergraduate study pages.
+You can also read about tuition fees for EU/EEA/Swiss students on our undergraduate study pages.

 Does my child need a visa?

 Your child will need to apply through the Student Visa Route unless they hold a full British passport, or hold settled or pre-settled status, or if they already have a different type of visa that allows them to study for the full length of their course.

 Visit our International students pages for full guidance on how to apply for a visa.